smalot/MagentoConnectorBundle/README.md

     app/console doctrine:schema:update --force

+Don't forget to add guzzle in the composer.json of the pim

+    "require": {
+        "guzzle/service": ">=3.6.0,<3.8.0"
+    },

 If you want to manage configurable products, you'll need to add [magento-improve-api](https://github.com/jreinke/magento-improve-api) in your Magento installation.

 ## Installation the Magento Connector in an Akeneo PIM developpement environnement

 The following installation instructions are meant for developement on the Magento Connector itself.